-Prior to the Company's conversion from a mutual to stock form of company, we retained the service of Meriwether, Wilson and Company, PLLC to perform the audits of the statutory-basis financial statements of our four insurance subsidiaries.
-Meriwether, Wilson and Company PLLC also performed income tax consulting services.
-As a public company, the Company's consolidated financial statements are required to be audited by an independent public accounting firm which is registered with the Public Company Accounting Oversight Board.

-As a result, on October 18, 2016, the Company dismissed Meriwether, Wilson and Company PLLC as the Company's auditor and selected and the Audit Committee approved Mazars USA LLP as our independent registered public accounting firm to audit the consolidated financial statements, beginning with the fiscal year ending December 31, 2015.
-There were no disagreements between the Company and Meriwether, Wilson and Company PLLC.
-The Company continues to retain Meriwether, Wilson and Company PLLC for income tax consulting services.
+As a public company, the Company's consolidated financial statements are required to be audited by an independent public accounting firm that is registered with the Public Company Accounting Oversight Board.
+On October 18, 2016, the Company selected and the Audit Committee approved Mazars USA LLP as our independent registered public accounting firm to audit the consolidated financial statements, beginning with the fiscal year ending December 31, 2016.

-The following table presents fees for professional services rendered by Mazars USA LLP for the audits of our annual financial statements and other services rendered during the years ended December 31, 2017 and 2016.
+The following table presents fees for professional services rendered by Mazars USA LLP for the audits of our annual financial statements and other services rendered during the years ended December 31, 2018 and 2017.

-Fee Category 2017 2016
+Fee Category 2018 2017

-Audit Fees \$388,913 \$292,008
+Audit Fees \$492,851 \$388,913

-Audit-Related Fees 5,100 296,015
+Audit-Related Fees 20,000 5,100

 Tax Fees

 All Other Fees

-Total Fees \$394,013 \$588,023
+Total Fees \$512,851 \$394,013

 Audit Fees: Audit Fees consist of fees billed for professional services performed by Mazars USA LLP for the audit of our annual financial statements, the review of interim consolidated financial statements, and related services.
-Mazars USA LLP provided audit services for our GAAP consolidated financial statements for our IPO and for our statutory-basis financial statements beginning with the year ended December 31, 2015.
+Mazars USA LLP provided audit services for our GAAP consolidated financial statements for our IPO and for our statutory-basis financial statements beginning with the year ended December 31, 2016.

 Audit-Related Fees: Audit Related Fees may consist of fees billed by an independent registered public accounting firm for assurance and related services that are reasonably related to the performance of the audit or review of our financial statements.
-Such amount includes work performed by Mazars USA LLP in connection with our registration statement on Form S-1 in 2016, but excludes annual audits of the Company's 401k Plan performed by Meriwether, Wilson and Company PLLC.
+The 2018 amount includes work performed by Mazars USA LLP in connection with the NI Holdings, Inc. Employee Stock Ownership Plan.

 Tax Fees: Tax Fees may consist of fees for professional services, including tax consulting and compliance performed by an independent registered public accounting firm.
-This work is performed by Meriwether, Wilson and Company PLLC.

-All Other Fees: There were no such fees incurred in 2017 or 2016.
+All Other Fees: There were no such fees incurred in 2018 or 2017.